ov-studio/Vital.site/readme.md

 ## Contributing

-Documentation improvements, corrections, new guides, and API contributions are all welcome.
-If you find an error, a missing API, or an outdated example, opening a pull request is the fastest way to get it fixed.
+Pull requests are welcome.
 For larger structural changes, open an issue first.

-Frontend content lives under `frontend/content/docs` as MDX.
-Backend routes follow the existing caching/rate-limit patterns in `backend/lib`.
+See each project's readme for specifics on content conventions and route patterns.